JONBUB-SUK/UDACITY-SELF-DRIVING-CAR-NANODEGREE-project4.-Behavioral-Cloning/README_for_portforlio.md

 #### 6) Adding a generator

-Fidding all data at once is borne to GPU, so devide data by fit_generator
+Fidding all data at once is burden to GPU, so devide data by fit_generator

-I devided by 32 data at one batch but it makes making result more slow
+I devided by 32 data at one batch

-So I decided not to use ganerator

-It gave me a challenge why it did slow down

 ```python
 def generator(samples, batch_size=32):